Data for Breakfast Around the World

 What You Learned

-• Create nested table structures in PySpark and write to Snowflake
+• How to generate synthetic data using PySpark and write it to Snowflake

 Related Resources